brianminges/homegroan/README.md

 - CSS3

 ## Features
-- Service providers can be created under varius industries that are fully customizable by user.
+- Service providers can be created under various industries that are fully customizable by user.
 - 'Add Service Provider' page keeps track of past five most recent additions, listed in reverse chronological order.
 - 'Edit Service Provider' page keeps track of past five most recent edits, listed in reverse chonological order.
-- Calculator on Servie Provider Details page keeps track of total expenses spent at each provider.
+- Calculator on Service Provider Details page keeps track of total expenses spent at each provider.
 - Providers can be favorited.

 ## Setup